-We are excited to announce a special collaboration with Virgil Abloh and IRAK.
-A limited custom K-60 Paint Marker in Canary Yellow.
+A special collaboration with Virgil Abloh and IRAK, a limited custom K-60 Paint Marker in Canary Yellow.

-The Virgil Abloh x IRAK x Krink marker will coincide with an anniversary edition of Sneeze, an iconic indie magazine, Virgil is co-creating this special edition Sneeze and to amplify the messages and reach of the issue, he wanted to partner with Krink and IRAK.
+The Virgil Abloh x IRAK x Krink marker coincided with an anniversary edition of Sneeze, an iconic indie magazine, Virgil co-created this special edition Sneeze and to amplify the messages and reach of the issue, he wanted to partner with Krink and IRAK.

 About Virgil Abloh